gllmc/gllmc.github.io/content/posts/tpm-encryption.md

 On Linux, disk encryption is also widely used, but it requires the system to be installed on a LUKS-encrypted partition, and the master key is usually derived from a passphrase.
 For this to be secure, a high-entropy passphrase is required, whose input at each boot can be inconvenient.
 I therefore wanted to rely on my TPM to unlock my Arch laptop.
 Thanks notably to the **systemd** development team, there has been some significant progress in this area recently.
 I learned a few things while setting this up, which motivated me to write this post.

+This is not a complete tutorial, and you should always be careful when changing UEFI settings.
+Make backups of your UEFI settings, certificates, and keys, and ensure you have access to the recovery keys of any system already using disk encryption.

 ## What is a TPM?

 A TPM is a secure hardware module, which is usually integrated into the CPU.
 It is able to **store** cryptographic keys and **control** the conditions under which they can be used.
 It is designed to make the physical extraction of keys extremely difficult.
 Relying on secure hardware to protect data without knowledge of a high-entropy secret is now common, for example with YubiKeys or Google Password Manager, which allows [data recovery using only the device's PIN or pattern](https://security.googleblog.com/2022/10/SecurityofPasskeysintheGooglePasswordManager.html).